 On our trip, after landing in Brindisi, we then took the convenient train to Lecce.
 The train station in Lecce is located south of the city center, about a 10-minute walk from the Porta Rudiae Gate.

 Before You Go to Lecce, Italy: What to Pack

 - We’re certain you’ll be snapping tons of photos during your vacation to Italy – especially in Lecce, as the architecture is so incredibly stunning.
 Rather than relying on your mobile phone to capture the sights, upgrade to an actual camera for higher quality photos.
-We travel with a Canon Rebel (which takes amazing photos, but can be a bit clunky) and a Canon PowerShot ELPH (which takes beautiful pictures, is slim and lightweight – and the new models are wifi enabled so you can share your trip pics to social media in real time!).
+We travel with a Canon Rebel (which takes amazing photos, but can be a bit clunky) and a Canon PowerShot ELPH (which takes beautiful pictures and is a slim and lightweight budget camera).

 If you haven’t already obtained travel insurance for your trip to Italy, consider traveling protected with World Nomads.